sharwell/developer.rackspace.com/src/docs/cloud-files/getting-started/index.rst

 ==========================
 Quickstart for Cloud Files
 ==========================
 Rackspace offers a flexible and scalable solution to object storage through its Cloud Files service.

-The intent of this guide to get you up and running with Cloud Files as quick as possible.
-If your case is not covered in the samples below, you might want to check out SDK-specific documentation for much deeper treatment of the subjects below as well as use cases purposely left out.
+The core storage system is designed to provide a secure, network-accessible way to store an unlimited number of files.
+Files that exceed 5 GB in size are broken down into segments of 5 GB or less.
+For example, if you need to store large files such as videos, HD movies, or backups, Cloud Files accomplishes this by enabling you to upload multiple file segments and a manifest file to map those segments together.
+Large files are then downloaded as a single file.
+You can store as much as you want and pay only for storage space that you actually use.

+Cloud Files also provides a simple yet powerful way to publish and distribute content behind a content delivery network (CDN).
+As a Cloud Files user, you get access to this network automatically.

 Concepts
 ========